PhishWasHere/serialised/README.md

 ## Note

 This bot uses a web scraper to fetch the latest chapter of a given manga.
 It sources data from Manganato.
 If a manga isn't available or hasn't been updated on Manganato, it will be added to the **Error** array.
-</br>If you decide to use the /check-follow command, the bot will consume a noticeable amount of network capacity for a few seconds.
-The bot also has a timeout function of 25 seconds.
+</br>Depending on how big your follow list is, the bot can take a few minutes to run the /check-follow command.
+The bot also has a timeout function of 5 minutes.
 If your follow list is too long or if your internet connection is not great, you may trigger the timeout function and encounter an error.

 ## Known Issues